New Jersey: The Latest State to Enact Paid Sick Leave Law

 What are the Implications?

 If employers violate PSL laws, employees can sue them and seek damages suffered as a result of the violation.
 The law also includes an anti-retaliation provision, meaning it prohibits “retaliatory personnel actions” against an employee for exercising their right to sick leave.
-Fortunately, since the law won’t take effect until October of 2018, employers have time to verify that their PTO practices match up with the new law’s requirements.
-You can find a full copy of the bill here.
-The Department of Labor will also be developing notices for employers to disseminate to employees regarding their rights under the new law.
+Employers must verify that their PTO practices match up with the new law’s requirements.
+The Department of Labor has also developed notices for employers to post and disseminate to employees regarding their rights under the new law.
+Employers must provide existing employees with a written copy of the notice by November 29, 2018, and new employees at the start of their employment.

 While there are currently just nine statewide PSL bills (in addition to the District of Columbia), counties and municipalities across the nation are introducing PSL ordinances.
 With more paid sick leave laws and local ordinances emerging, it’s critical that companies stay up-to-date, so they don’t violate new regulations.
 We’ll keep you informed as we learn of PSL developments in new states and jurisdictions.
 However, if you are a current client that is impacted by this law, please contact your Payroll Data Service Representative or send us a note.
 We recommend setting up an accrual policy within Orbit Time and Labor so you can easily track PSL accruals and use.
 Let us know.
 We are here to help!